openharmony/docs/en/application-dev/quick-start/app-configuration-file.md

 # app.json5 Configuration File

-This document gives an overview of the **app.json5** configuration file.
+This topic gives an overview of the **app.json5** configuration file.
 To start with, let's go through an example of what this file contains.

 ```json
 {